Motorway protests: Insulate Britain activists block M1, M4 and M25

 Shortly after, officers were called to activists blocking traffic at junction one of the M1 and made 17 arrests for obstruction and conspiracy to commit public nuisance.

-The force said officers were responding to a third protest at junction 25 of the M25.
+The force said officers responded to a third protest at junction 25 of the M25, which was cleared by 11:50 BST.

 Insulate Britain said the demonstrators included eight people released from police custody on Thursday after blocking the M25 at junction 30 in Essex, and others arrested earlier this week.